April00h/Social-Networking-with-API-/README.md

 THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

 ## Installation
-Put this code in the terminal to run the app:
+To run the application, execute the following commands in the terminal:

 npm install